Boosting Resolution Generalization of Diffusion Transformers with Randomized Positional Encodings: Introduction

 \section{Introduction}

-Diffusion models~\cite{ho2020denoising,nichol2021improved,song2020denoising,song2020score} have effectively replaced traditional models like VAEs~\cite{kingma2013auto} and GANs~\cite{goodfellow2014generative} as the dominant technology in the field of image generation due to their outstanding performance~\cite{dhariwal2021diffusion,rombach2022high}.
-Diffusion Transformers (DiTs)~\cite{peebles2023scalable} demonstrates that Transformers~\cite{vaswani2017attention} can effectively scale up within diffusion models, making them a popular research focus in modern diffusion model architectures~\cite{lu2024fit,ma2024sit,chen2023pixart,chen2024gentron}.
-However, current image generation models are typically trained at a specific resolution to produce high-quality images at that resolution.
-As a result, generating high-resolution images requires substantial training costs.
-This presents a significant challenge when training resources are limited.
-Consequently, there is a growing need for models that possess the ability to generalize across different resolutions, allowing them to generate high-resolution images without incurring the high training costs typically associated with such tasks.
+Diffusion models~\cite{ho2020denoising,nichol2021improved,song2020denoising,song2020score} have effectively replaced traditional generative models such as variational autoencoders~\cite{kingma2013auto} and generative adversarial networks~\cite{goodfellow2014generative} as the predominant paradigm in the field of image generation due to their strong generative performance~\cite{dhariwal2021diffusion,rombach2022high}.
+Diffusion Transformers (DiTs)~\cite{peebles2023scalable} further demonstrate that Transformers~\cite{vaswani2017attention} can be effectively scaled within diffusion frameworks, making Transformer-based diffusion architectures one of the central focuses of modern diffusion model research~\cite{lu2024fit,ma2024sit,chen2023pixart,chen2024gentron}.
+However, existing image generation models are typically trained at a specific resolution to produce high-quality images only at that resolution.
+Scaling these models directly to higher resolutions usually incurs a multiplicative increase in training cost, which becomes prohibitive when computation and data resources are limited.
+This situation calls for models with genuine cross-resolution generalization ability, such that, even when trained solely on low-resolution images, they can still generate high-quality images at higher resolutions, thereby avoiding the substantial costs associated with conventional high-resolution training.